A Beginner's Guide Buying, Selling, Using and Mining EOS:

 EOS (EOS) might be a chance to recreate the craze that’s taken place in cryptocurrencies.
 EOS, by definition, is a cryptocurrency based on a blockchain platform and a decentralized operating system.
 This means it’s a platform that allows commercial scale applications to be built upon it that are user-friendly.
 These decentralized applications provide all of the necessary framework (like databases, account management, and authentication) for others to come and build upon it.

 It’s important to define what a blockchain platform is.
-A blockchain is a decentralized application where a network of users regulate and authenticate the purchases and transactions of the particular asset.
+A blockchain is a decentralized application where a network of users regulates and authenticates the purchases and transactions of the particular asset.
 In this way a blockchain acts like a database or account book, validating the transactions made with the digital token.
-The internet is full of videos and websites, like Reddit and Steemit that helpfully explain what blockchains and cryptocurrencies are.
+The internet is full of videos and websites, like Reddit and Steemit, that helpfully explain what blockchains and cryptocurrencies are.

 Like Bitcoin seven years ago, EOS is still in its infancy as the initial coin offering (ICO) is still live.
 EOS is unique in that they’ve offered their tokens for the last 100 days, and it will still be offered for another 250 days.
 Their goal is to provide ample amounts of time for the coin to gain popularity.